dugramen/godot-global-project/README.md

 > For example many of my paths might look like `D:/Godot/global-project//`

 > [!WARNING]
 > Also `class_name` does not work, since these files are not in the current directory.
-Use preloads instead, which similar intellisense.
+Use preloads instead, which have similar intellisense.
 The only difference is they cannot be used as types directly.

 > [!TIP]
 > The entire addon import functionality (next section) is implemented as an `editor-only` plugin in `/editor-only/included/addon-importer.gd`.
-You can browse that code as an example.
+You can view that code as an example.

 ### `addons`
 Store normal addons in here, even ones from the AssetLib.
 There are various options for how these addons should be (automatically) imported, depending on folder colors.